Akhlaquea01/Node_MongoDb/Readme.md

 37. **lint-staged** (^16.2.7):
    - Lint-staged runs linters and formatters on Git staged files only, making pre-commit hooks fast and efficient.
 Instead of linting the entire codebase, it only processes files that are about to be committed.
 This significantly speeds up the pre-commit process and ensures that only the code being committed is checked.
 It's configured to run ESLint with auto-fix on TypeScript files.

+38. **helmet** (^8.0.0):
+   - Helmet is a collection of middleware functions that set HTTP response headers to help secure Express applications.
+It protects against common web vulnerabilities such as cross-site scripting (XSS), clickjacking, and other injection attacks.
+Helmet sets various security headers like Content-Security-Policy, X-Frame-Options, X-Content-Type-Options, and Strict-Transport-Security.
+It's an industry-standard security middleware that should be used in all production Express applications.

+39. **express-rate-limit** (^7.4.1):
+   - Express-rate-limit is a middleware that limits repeated requests to public APIs and endpoints.
+It helps prevent abuse, brute-force attacks, and DDoS attacks by limiting the number of requests a client can make within a specified time window.
+The middleware can be configured globally or per-route, with different limits for different endpoints.
+It's essential for protecting authentication endpoints and preventing API abuse.

+40. **express-validator** (^7.2.0):
+   - Express-validator is a set of express.js middlewares that wraps validator.js validator and sanitizer functions.
+It provides a convenient way to validate and sanitize user input in Express routes.
+The library offers chainable validation methods for request body, query parameters, and route parameters.
+It helps prevent invalid data from entering your application and provides clear error messages for validation failures.

+41. **zod** (^3.24.1):
+   - Zod is a TypeScript-first schema validation library that provides runtime type checking and validation.
+It allows you to define schemas that validate data at runtime while providing full TypeScript type inference.
+Zod is particularly powerful for validating API request/response data, environment variables, and configuration objects.
+It offers excellent developer experience with clear error messages and type safety.

+42. **express-mongo-sanitize** (^2.2.0):
+   - Express-mongo-sanitize is a middleware that sanitizes user-supplied data to prevent MongoDB operator injection attacks.
+It removes or replaces any keys in objects that begin with a "$" sign or contain a ".", which are MongoDB operators that could be used maliciously.
+This middleware is crucial for preventing NoSQL injection attacks, which can be as dangerous as SQL injection attacks.
+It sanitizes request body, query parameters, and route parameters automatically.